ElWanderer/kOS_scripts/documentation/readme.md

 ##### Abort sequences

-The ABORT button (usually backspace) is one of the few ways the script can get input from a user.
+The ABORT button (usually backspace) is one of the few ways the script can get input from a user (it seems this may not be the case once KSP reaches v1.2).
 Effectively, its normal use is overridden, but it can still be used for a launch abort sequence.
 Launch aborts fall into two main categories:
  * With custom action groups allowed, kOS scripts can (and will) trigger the launch escape system on an abort during launch.
 To offer a complete automated sequence, the decoupler that attaches the command module to the rest of the rocket should be tagged "FINAL".
 On hitting abort, kOS will trigger this decoupler and the launch escape system together (as well as killing the throttle), wait, detach the escape tower then deploy parachutes.
  * Without custom action groups, abort sequences such as the above must be triggered manually, aside for the parachutes.
 Although we could keep staging until only the pod is left, the typical staging sequence for launch will detach the launch escape system as/before it fires, making it useless for an abort.